High Court of Justice of Cantabria

 The High Court of Justice of Cantabria (TSJC), is the highest court of the Spanish judiciary in the Autonomous Community of Cantabria.
 Established pursuant to Title VIII of the Spanish Constitution, it has original jurisdiction over cases against high-ranking officials of the autonomous community and appellate jurisdiction over all cases.
 The TSJC decisions may be appealed to the Supreme Court.
 It also has entrusted the resolution of conflicts of competence between courts in Cantabria.
 The Court has the power of judicial review over norms with lower rank than the law of the regional administrations.

 As set in the Judiciary Organic Act of 1985, the Court consists of the President of the High Court of Justice, the Chairpersons of the Chambers and an undetermined number of Magistrates.
-The President has the rank of Magistrate of the Supreme Court and chairs over the Civil and Criminal Law Chamber.
-He or she is nominated by the General Council of the Judiciary for a tenure of five years.
+The president has the rank of Magistrate of the Supreme Court and chairs over the Civil and Criminal Law Chamber.
+The president is nominated by the General Council of the Judiciary for a tenure of five years.

 As well as the Supreme Court, each Magistrate of the High Court is nominated by the General Council of the Judiciary and appointed by the Monarch for a lifetime tenure up to the age of 70, when they must retire, although they can request a 2 years extension.